KWong41/ICS414Project/index.md

 ## Mock pages

-Mock pages 1
+Mock page 1
 ![](app/public/images/CalendarTemplate.jpg)

-Mock pages 2
+Mock page 2
 ![](app/public/images/CalendarTemplate2.jpg)

 These are the mock pages that we used as guidance for our project.
 The mock pages involve quite a bit of functionality on each mock template.
 The functions that we are planning on using involves a search bar, calendar template, description for each event, add event icon, and a settings icon.